 Operate a business in a location that is profitable and makes sense for your business, product, and target customer.

 Give customers a great first impression of your store by using a decoration that matches your brand image.

 Create a smart store layout by placing popular products in the back to make customers spend more time in the store.
-Make sure your business has curb appeal, make the customer want to walk inside your business.
+Make sure your business has curb appeal, you want the customer to walk inside your business.

 Creating a unique store experience allows you to control the perception of your brand.
-Businesses who aren’t doing anything to influence people with an in-store experience are missing out on a huge opportunity.
+Businesses that aren’t doing anything to influence people with an in-store experience are missing out on a huge opportunity.